 Now you will have root access on your Nexus device.
 If the device doesn’t boot or gets into bootloop, try a factory reset from the recovery or you can always restore the ROM from the backup.
 Verify root using a root checker app that supports Android 6.0 Marshmallow.

 Note for disabling encryption: To disable encryption, skip through all the setup when asked for wiping after unlocking bootloader.
-Also allow modifications when you boot into TWRP recovery for the first time and later format data.
-Now, just before you flash SuperSU, reboot to system first and skip through all the setup to verify encryption is disabled.
+Also, allow modifications when you boot into TWRP recovery for the first time and later format data.
+Now, just before you flash SuperSU, reboot to the system first and skip through all the setup to verify encryption is disabled.
 If you check the encryption status of your phone (Settings -> Security – Encrypt phone), it won’t be encrypted anymore as it’ll give you the option of encrypting it.
 This means it currently isn’t encrypted.
 Then reboot back to recovery and flash SuperSU.

 For queries, comment down below.
 If we have helped you, then like and share us on social platforms.
 If you need help with other devices, let us know.